Rob-Storm/ue5-sublime/README.md

 # Unreal Snippets

-A collection of Sublime Text 3 snippets for writing Unreal Engine 4 game code.
+Modified version of the sublime-unreal-snippets to add some more classes and update existing snippets for Unreal Engine 5

 Some of these snippets assume that your project's source modules follow the convention of splitting source files into _Public_ and _Private_ subdirectories.